aaroncolesmith/aarons-euchre/tests/README.md

   - Two players in multiplayer mode
   - Loading saved games
   - Error handling (invalid table codes)
+  - Mobile UI validation (iPhone XS emulation)

+## 👤 Test User

+All automated tests use the **Peter-Playwright** user account.
+This is a designated test user that:
+- Is automatically recognized by the system
+- Maintains consistent capitalization ("Peter-Playwright")
+- Is separate from real user accounts for testing purposes

 ## 🚀 Quick Start